cod1ng-earth/apollo-graphql-demo/README.md

 - To open the server in the browser, go to [http://localhost:4000/graphql](http://localhost:4000/graphql)
 - To open the client in the browser, go to [http://localhost:8080/](http://localhost:8080/)

+## Demos

+- basic demo with a simple schema on static data (JS array).
+- how to use a REST API as a datasource with XKCD API